quarcs-lab/public-website2/content/portfolio/data-tutorials.md

 - Mendez C. (2020).
 Wrangling and plotting panel data in R: Using the package panelr.
 R Studio/RPubs.
 Available at https://rpubs.com/quarcs-lab/learn-panelr

-### Cross-sectional Analysis

-- Mendez C. (2020).
-An interactive exploration of cross-sectional data: Using the package ExPanDaR to generate interactive web applications.
-R Studio/RPubs.
-Available at https://rpubs.com/quarcs-lab/explore-cross-section-interactively

 ### Other